sedol1339/files/abstracts.md

 Zhang, J., Karimireddy, S. P., Veit, A., Kim, S., Reddi, S. J., Kumar, S., & Sra, S. (2019).
 Why are Adaptive Methods Good for Attention Models? arXiv, 1912.03194.
 Retrieved from https://arxiv.org/abs/1912.03194v2

+    - Why are adaptive methods like Clipped SGD/Adam good for attention models?
+    - We show that heavy-tails of the noise in stochastic gradients is one cause of SGD’s poor performance
+    - We provide tight upper and lower convergence bounds for adaptive gradient methods under heavy-tailed noise
+    - Though clipping speeds up SGD, it does not close the gap between SGD and Adam
+    - We develop an adaptive coordinate-wise clipping algorithm
+    - We experimentally show that it outperforms Adam on BERT training tasks

 ## 2020

 Allen-Zhu, Z., & Li, Y. (2020).
 Backward Feature Correction: How Deep Learning Performs Deep (Hierarchical) Learning. arXiv, 2001.04413.
 Retrieved from https://arxiv.org/abs/2001.04413v6

 Agarwal, C., D'souza, D., & Hooker, S. (2020).
 Estimating Example Difficulty Using Variance of Gradients. arXiv, 2008.11600.
 Retrieved from https://arxiv.org/abs/2008.11600v4

+    - We propose Variance of Gradients (VoG) as a metric to rank data by difficulty
+    - Data points with high VoG scores are far more difficult for the model to learn and may require memorization
+    - VoG provides insight into the learning cycle of the model
+    - VoG is a valuable and efficient ranking for out-of-distribution detection

 Alemi, A. A., Morningstar, W. R., Poole, B., Fischer, I., & Dillon, J. V. (2020).
 VIB is Half Bayes. arXiv, 2011.08711.
 Retrieved from https://arxiv.org/abs/2011.08711v1

 Ashukha, A., Lyzhov, A., Molchanov, D., & Vetrov, D. (2020).
 Pitfalls of In-Domain Uncertainty Estimation and Ensembling in Deep Learning. arXiv, 2002.06470.
 Retrieved from https://arxiv.org/abs/2002.06470v4

+    - We point out pitfalls of existing metrics for in-domain uncertainty estimation
+    - We introduce the deep ensemble equivalent score (DEE)
+    - We compare different ensembling techniques and show that many of them are equivalent to an ensemble of only few independently trained networks in terms of test performance

 Bachlechner, T., Majumder, B. P., Mao, H. H., Cottrell, G. W., & McAuley, J. (2020).
 ReZero is All You Need: Fast Convergence at Large Depth. arXiv, 2003.04887.
 Retrieved from https://arxiv.org/abs/2003.04887v2

+    - We propose ReZero: a modification of ResNet by adding a learnable (initially zero) multiplier to residual blocks
+    - ReZero initializes each layer to perform the identity operation and satisfies initial dynamical isometry
+    - ReZero effectively propagates signals through deep network
+    - We are the first to train Transformers over 100 layers without LR warm-up, LayerNorm or auxiliary losses

 Chan, K. H. R., Yu, Y., You, C., Qi, H., Wright, J., & Ma, Y. (2020).
 Deep Networks from the Principle of Rate Reduction. arXiv, 2010.14765.
 Retrieved from https://arxiv.org/abs/2010.14765v1